 3. The Deccan Odyssey

 Conceived as a luxury hotel on wheels, the Deccan Odyssey offers an unmatched way to see some of India’s top tourist destinations by way of luxury train.
-Aside from top class private cabins, the train also features a sauna, restaurants, a business center and bar.
+Aside from top class private cabins, the train also features a spa car with a sauna, hairdressing salon and gym.

 The Golden Chariot is a prestigious 19-car train operating in southwest India.
 It runs two main itineraries for luxury train vacations – Pride of the South and Splendor of the South – and offers 44 cabins and two restaurants.